 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Several years ago, it moved from the Cotton Bowl Stadium in Dallas to AT&T Stadium in Arlington, Texas.
-Due to the large size of the Dallas-Fort Worth metroplex, there are some unique challenges with attending the Cotton Bowl that you need to be aware of in advance.
+Several years ago, the game moved from the Cotton Bowl Stadium in Dallas to AT&T Stadium in Arlington, Texas.
+Due to the large size of the Dallas-Fort Worth metroplex, there are some unique challenges that come with attending the Cotton Bowl that you need to be aware of in advance.

 Where to Stay

-If you are traveling to Dallas-Fort Worth for the Cotton Bowl, or any other reason for that matter, it is important to realize just how big and spread out the area really is.
-It can realistically take an hour or more to get from Fort Worth to North Dallas.
+If you are traveling to Dallas-Fort Worth for the Cotton Bowl, it is important to realize just how big and spread out the area really is.
+It can realistically take an hour or more to get from Fort Worth to Dallas, even though they are only 30 miles apart.
 And that’s without traffic jams!

 Another important thing to think about when planning your trip to the Cotton Bowl is transportation.
 Like I said before, the area is very spread out.
-You can take the train in between Dallas and Fort Worth, but it doesn’t stop in Arlington.
+You can take the train between Dallas and Fort Worth, but it doesn’t stop in Arlington.
 And, Arlington does not really have a public transportation system to speak of.

 Additionally, several businesses in the area allow parking in their lots for a fee on game days.
-Parking will cost you anywhere from $10 and up, depending on how close to the stadium the lot is.
-It is not unusual to have to spend $30-50 on one parking spot.
+Parking will cost you $10 and up, depending on how close to the stadium the lot is.
+It is not unusual to spend $30-50 on one parking spot.

 Eating on Game Day

 While there are a few restaurants located near the stadium, they are several blocks away.
 I find that none of them are really convenient to get to on foot.
 Plus, the few restaurants in the area will be very busy, and you will probably have to wait a good bit of time before getting a table on game day.

-Stadium’s Bag Policy
+Stadium Bag Policy

 It is important to know that AT&T Stadium, like most NFL stadiums, has a strict bag policy.
 You can only bring in a clutch (approximately 8″ x 5″) size purse, a clear tote bag, or a gallon size Ziploc bag.

 Getting to Your Seats

 AT&T Stadium is huge!
 And, there are clubs on a few of the levels right in the middle of the stadium on both sides.
-Unless you have club seats, you will not be able to get from one side of the club area to the other on these levels.
+So, unless you have club seats, you will not be able to get from one side of the club area to the other on these levels.

 Enjoy the Game

 If you are traveling to the game, get there early.
-Enjoy some of the festivities that take place just outside the stadium during the few hours leading up to kickoff, and then go inside and have a blast!
+Enjoy some of the festivities that take place just outside the stadium during the hours leading up to kickoff, and then go inside and have a blast!